|

 Growing tarragon is quite easy.

 It is more or less hardy in most climates and is perennial - grows every year from the same roots, dying down in the winter and coming back to life in spring.
+So once you've got it established, it will come back year after year.

-It needs sun and shelter - grows to about 2 feet tall, so put it in the middle of your herb bed where it will benefit from the shelter of other growing herbs.
+Put tarragon in the middle of your herb bed where it will benefit from the shelter of other growing herbs.

 There are many culinary uses for french tarragon.
 The strong sweetish taste means that you need to use it sparingly.